abhinandh-s/abhinandh-s/README.md

 # 👋 Hi,
-I’m Abhinandh S and I'm a student at Sree Sabareesa College Kerala, India.
+I’m Abhinandh S and I'm a CMA student at Biswas Institute of Management Studies, Kerala, India.

 ## I love:
 - linux